grantnicholas/all_recipes/README.md

 Parses an html recipe page from allrecipes.com and extracts components of the recipe.
 I extracted ingredients, steps, ratings, and a few other things.

 #process_it.py
 Uses the data we parsed in parse_html.py to do some processing and transform the ingredients/recipe into some new thing.
-I was trying to learn cuisines of recipes from ingredients but a bunch of other stuff can be done.

 #naive_bayes.py
+Naive bayesian classifier base.
+This is used in two places (one classifier for cuisines in ingredients_naive_bayes.py and one for types of food in food_cats_naive_bayes.py)

+#food_cats_naive_bayes
+*Look at the file for a simple API to use for prediction* Uses a naive bayesian classifier to predict the type of food [ie: meat, dairy, vegetable, fruit, etc] from a string.

+#ingredients_naive_bayes.py
-Uses a naive bayesian classifier to predict the type of cuisine from the list of ingredients provided for a recipe.
-IE) If the recipe is listed as having "tomatoes, marinara sauce, pasta, and cheese" it will probably be italian. outputs to [saved_cuisines.json]
+*Look at the file for a simple API to use for prediction* Uses a naive bayesian classifier to predict the type of cuisine from a string.
+Also can predict the type of cuisine from a recipe [it uses the list of ingredients to predict]

+#cuisine_transformer.py
+*Look at the file for a simple API to use for prediction* Uses the cuisine and food type classifiers to convert a recipe from an old cuisine to a new cuisine.
+IE) It takes ingredients from the old recipe and converts them to ingredients of the SAME food type but of the NEW cuisine.

+ie: converting a recipe to asian

+chicken => chicken
+salsa   => soy sauce
+lime    => orange
+rice    => noodles

+#format_autograder.py
+File used to make the final_struture.json

 #tldr